 Arrive in Senegal – Dakar

-On arrival in Senegal you will transfer to your Dakar hotel (La Madrague or similar) for your overnight stay.
+On arrival in Senegal you will transfer to your Dakar hotel (Hotel Djollof or similar).

 Dakar – Thiès – River Senegal - Gandiol

 We will depart Dakar after breakfast and head for Saint-Louis by road.

 The first stop is at Thiès; we will go through this spacious city with its shady streets in which there is the central market.
 Many buildings of the colonial era indicate the former importance of this "city of rail".
 We will also make a stop at the basketry market.